sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 First, append your password to your username in the link, such as: `https://user:password@bitbucket.org/userorganization/test_repository.git`.

-Next, check that the git clone command functions with this URL:
+Next, check that the git clone command functions with this URL. **On Linux distributions, make sure to run this command as the `sourcegraph` user that was created at installation, otherwise the `sourcegraph` known_hosts file will not contain your git server!**
 ```
 git ls-remote https://user:password@bitbucket.org/userorganization/test_repository.git
 ```